RobertoSannino/CICD-QA-Sample/README.md

   integration tests must end with *IT
 - the docker build is performed using jib with eclipse-temurin:11-jre-focal as base docker image
-- env variables are configures through application.properties
+- env variables are configured through application.properties

 **React UI:**
 - react 18.0.9
 - tests are performed using jest and reported by jest-sonar-scanner
-- the docker build is performed using nginx:1.15-alpine as base docker image, AOT build and nginx site.conf are copied in the base image using a Dockerfile (ui-dockerfile)
+- the docker build is performed using nginx:1.15-alpine as base docker image, AOT build is copied in the base image using a Dockerfile (ui-dockerfile), while the site.conf for nginx proxy is passed through volume definition in the docker-compose

 **Sonar Cloud:**
 - projects have been created manually in the Sonar Cloud web platform